skycoin/User-Manuals/Personalizing your Skywallet.md

 ***Note - While setting up your PIN you have to enter it twice.***

-After setting up your PIN you can manage the PIN by changing or deleting the same.
+After setting up your PIN, you can manage the PIN by changing or deleting the same.
 You can read more about it in this section (Managing your PIN)[https://github.com/skycoin/hardware-wallet/wiki/Manage-the-PIN-code]

 Also to ensure optimal security for your funds, please make sure to go through this section of the user manual - (Optimize account security)[https://github.com/skycoin/hardware-wallet/wiki/Optimize-account-security]